Past Team MembersPhDs (& dissertations), Postdocs, Post-bacs

 Dave is a syntactician and ace experimentalist.
 He studies the basic building blocks of sentence structures, and how those are used in real-time computation.
 In addition he has worked on comparative syntax, including notorious cases of island-immunity in Swedish, and semantics of Hindi.
 In his current postdoc position at Haskins Labs / Yale he is investigating individual differences.
 His faculty position at NTNU starts in 2016.

-Assistant Professor, University of Massachusetts
+Associate Professor, University of Massachusetts